 MPH In Environmental and Occupational Health

 In contrast to the MS degree options, which are discipline-specific and more specialized, the MPH-EOH degree bridges the scientific and health policy worlds.
-It provides a broader perspective on environmental and occupational health, with an emphasis on application, policy implications, and workplace health.
+It provides a broader perspective on environmental and occupational health, with emphasis on applications and policy implications.
 The curriculum includes courses in the supporting sciences of biostatistics and epidemiology, as well as foundational courses in exposure science and environmental health.
 In addition, the MPH-EOH degree provides a great deal of flexibility for students to design and pursue a learning emphasis area through a set of thematically linked courses, field practicum, and thesis work.
 For example, the MPH-EOH degree can be used to explore of wide variety of human health related topics, such as emerging infectious diseases, climate change, food systems, water systems, and the built environment.
-Students in the this degree program are encouraged to engage with communities at risk and vulnerable populations as they develop their practicum and thesis projects.
-They also have the opportunity to work with faculty and staff in a variety of DEOHS-affiliated research centers, including the Center for One Health Research, the Center for Health and the Global Environment, and the Pacific Northwest Center for Agricultural Safety and Health.
+Students in the this degree program also have the opportunity to work with faculty and staff in a variety of DEOHS-affiliated research centers, including the Center for One Health Research, the Center for Health and the Global Environment, and the Pacific Northwest Center for Agricultural Safety and Health.
 This degree option also requires a research thesis and 120 hours of practicum experience.

 Career Paths of Recent Graduates